Swalden/ux-toolkit/README.md

 Problem:

-Searching for toolsets and methodologies for UX designers is quite difficult, as their does not appear to be any great centralised websites that assist.
+Searching for toolsets and methodologies for UX designers is quite difficult, as there does not appear to be any great centralised websites that assist.

 Solution: